umvirt/ulfs-packages-database/README.md

     - build offline
     - build without java and gstreamer
 - sane-backends - New version 1.3.1
+- kirigami-addons - updated to 1.6.0 which needed by some additional KDE applications.
+- mpv - is should build with libmpv support which needed by some additional KDE applications.

 ### Additional packages not mentioned in BLFS